kevinsuboy/stri/README.md

 A user's profile page contains a react-heatmap calendar showcasing all of the user's activities in the past year.
 The heatmap

 ![User Show Gif](./app/assets/images/User_Show.gif)

+## Future Implementations
+Future features that have been considered are:

+- Friending other users
+- Showing friends' completed activities on the feed
+- Using friends' routes